You have a great Podcast, awesome content and an amazing guest lineup. But the real challenge is your podcast is not getting traffic.

 Numbering episodes increases ease of sharing – a user simply has to recommend Episode 23 versus look for the episode that talks about creating digital products and freebies.

 Complete absence of show notes, not even a summary!

 Give them the down and dirty!

-From providing a summary of your individual episodes (preferably no more than a paragraph), to more detailed show notes, this is an absolute must for creating a positive, well rounded experience.
+Provide a summary of your individual episodes (preferably no more than a paragraph), and more detailed show notes, because this is an absolute must for creating a positive, well-rounded experience.
 Even better for the viewer- have content time stamps for podcasts longer than 10-15 minutes.

 Many more ways to connect

 You can go a step further, and use the show notes to make a business case for your expertise and freebies that you offer.
 Or in other words, showcase how else your business can help your audience and capitalize on it.
 Creative Biz Rebellion does it in a simple & impactful way.
 (Image below)